Skip to content

 Merging hash values between scopes

-When you define a hash as semantic config, you sometimes do not want the SiteAccess settings to replace the default or group values, but enrich them by appending new entries.
-This is possible by using $processor->mapConfigArray(), which you must call outside the closure (before or after), so that it is called only once.
+When you define a hash as semantic config, you sometimes don't want the SiteAccess settings to replace the default or group values, but enrich them by appending new entries.
+This is possible by using $processor->mapConfigArray(), which you must call outside the closure (before or after), so that it's called only once.

 1